You are here

 Pitt IT expects printing to increase once pandemic restrictions are lifted, but not to its former level.
 The pandemic has been a crash course on working digitally—and they anticipate it will have a permanent impact.
 “We’ve built these habits over the course of a whole year, so I think printing will continue to decrease after the pandemic,” Petrauskas predicts.

 Whatever way students, faculty, and staff work moving forward, Pitt IT will support the tools they need.
-“Pitt Print is an important service for our students, and we expect that will always be the case,” says Jeff Rhoades, 24/7 IT Help Desk manager.
+“Pitt Print is an important service for our students, and we expect that will always be the case,” says Jeff Rhoades, Technology Help Desk manager.
 “But it’s also exciting to see the University community utilizing digital alternatives that help them to work more efficiently and effectively.
 It’s clear that many of the ways we have been using technology during the pandemic will become the norm moving forward.”